 Hall County TX, HWY 86 and TX 70 Crossroads, 2017, by Sisco-Cook

-Photography and the art world have changed since Tucker’s book in 1975, but the status of women artists in American society has only slightly improved over the last forty-two years.
+Photography and the art world have changed since Tucker’s book in 1975, but the status of women artists in American society has only slightly improved over the years.
 This is especially true in the field of landscape photography.
-The American West was and still is defined by the eyes of males.
+In my opinion, the American West was and still is defined by the eyes of males.
 Since the beginning of photography we have mostly been shown the American West through the lens of a male photographer.
 Ansel Adams’ landscape posters and calendars of the dramatic scenery of Yosemite National Park hang in our kitchens and offices.
 American West photos are expected to express the expansiveness of the land, the intense scenic beauty and to eliminate all traces of human activity.
-To some degree this is what Americans have been taught to expect, and it is what they seem to purchase.

 Should the American society be educated to think about seeing landscapes through the eyes of a female’s élan?
 Several female landscape photographers have been recognized and collected.
 The problem is that few people in America know about the women who could stand toe to toe with Adams: Anne Brigman, Linda Connor, Barbara Crane, Judy Dater, Mary Beth Edelson, Marion Faller, Linda Gammell, Lynn Geesaman, Laura Gilpin, Betty Hahn, Cynthia MacAdams, Liliane De Cock Morgan, Joan Myers, Marion Patterson, Kathryn Paul, Mary Peck, Meridel Rubenstein, Geraldine Sharpe, Clara E. Sipprell, Gail Skoff, Evon Streetman, Vida, Alisa Wells and Marion Post Wolcott to name only some.
 Their work is striking and compelling but, for the most part, unknown to the general public.